t307-cpu/Cell-Membrane-Transport-Investigation/README.md

           "the cell through the highlighted aquaporin.",

         principle:
-          "Osmosis is the movement of water across a selectively " + "permeable membrane.
+          "Osmosis is the movement of water across a differentially " + "permeable membrane.
 Aquaporins increase the rate of water movement.",

         hint: